 • OIDC authentication must be configured (see Configuration)

-• An OpenBao (or HashiCorp Vault) instance, initialized and unsealed
+• A vault instance, initialized and unsealed

 How it works#